kodmunki/ku4js-webApp/README.md

 The ku4js-webApp library, at its core, consists of Models, Views, Controllers, Templates, and Configs.
 The following documentation discusses each of these parts, their roll in a ku4js-webApp application and their various components.

-This documentation also disucsses the incredibly powerful ku4webApp Test Bundle.
+This documentation also discusses the incredibly powerful ku4webApp Test Bundle.
 This test bundle enables developers to follow a TDD workflow and write deep, atomic unit tests for every aspect of their ku4js-webApp web application.

 The API tables in each section of the documentation contain three columns.